 Since the party was April in Salt Lake we couldn’t count on good weather so we had to expect the party to be inside.
 So we decorated inside.
 I spent the night before making these great tissue poof balls.
 I actually made about 30 of them, but ran out of time when I was decorating!
 I used 8 sheets of tissue, next time I’ll use 10 sheets to get a poofier look, and start decorating earlier!

-The Reader and I made a ton of these yarn balls to represent Horton’s Clovers!
+The Reader and I made a ton of these yarn balls (with these great pom pom makers, I have every size) to represent Horton’s Clovers!
 We had a game for the older kids attending the party, guess how many clovers!
 They were clustered like this over the whole basement!
 I forget now, but I believe it was around 134… AND we added a BEAD to one of the clovers, our little Who Speck, for one lucky winner to find!

 I hand drew the cat in pencil then used a sharpie to make it permanent!
 I had the hardest time finding a picture of the cat without his hat, so this was kind of made up, I think it worked out really well!
+For that Hat’s I ordered these 5 inch hats from Amazon and just used tape to have them attach them to the poster.
 The three year olds at the party all “cheated” and you can see about 15 hat right on top of each other in JUST the right place on the poster!
 The older kids, who had their eyes covered, didn’t do quite as well…